peaBerberian/paul-envs.sh/README.md

 mounted project's directory will disappear when that container is not relied on anymore - this is actually one of the point of this setup to always start fresh from a known stable config.

+## What gets preserved vs. ephemeral

+When working inside the container, here's what you can expect to be either "preserved" (changes will stay from container to container), "ephemeral" (it will be removed when the container is exited) or "persistent" (host files as read-only and kept as-is).

+- **Preserved**: the mounted project directory (`~/projects/app`)

+- **Persistent**: Git credentials if `GIT_CREDS_HOST` is set in `.env`

+- **Ephemeral**: All other changes (further installed packages, shell history, etc.)

+If a new element needs to be added to the container outside the mounted project directory, the dockerfile will need to be updated and re-built.